The Organ of St Bartholomew’s Church

 Westgate in the 17th to 19th Centuries

 This article forms the fourth and final one in a series on the archaeology of Westgate and is adapted with their permission from an archaeological desk-based assessment prepared by SLR Consulting Ltd on behalf of Chichester College in 2013.
-The numbers on the map refer to objects mentioned in the text below that have been… Continue reading Westgate in the 17th to 19th Centuries
+The numbers on the map refer to objects mentioned in the text below that have been found and registered in the Historic Environment Record (HER) for Chichester District.

 This post forms part of an occasional series of contributions from guest authors.
 This building history by Dr Richard Brownfield was first published in the Chichester Society Newsletter and is here reproduced by permission.
-Georgian Priory is an entirely spurious name which was created in 1988 when the Abbey Building Society (later to become the… Continue reading The Georgian Priory: 1-9 Westgate

 St Bartholomew Without, Mount Lane (updated)

 As its name suggests, and like the “green hill far away”, St Bartholomew is “without a city wall”, in this case ‘without’ Chichester’s West Gate.
-The Church is designated by Historic England (formerly English Heritage) at Grade II for the following principal reasons: A classical style church of 1832 with simple, yet elegant, proportions.
-The… Continue reading St Bartholomew Without, Mount Lane (updated)
+The Church is designated by Historic England (formerly English Heritage) at Grade II for the following principal reasons:

 error: Content is protected !!